angeanto/angeanto.github.io/docs/maintenance/ui-review.md

 The computed-style contrast check samples rendered headings, links, paragraphs, labels, summaries and captions against their nearest solid background.
 It found an archive pagination selection contrast issue, which was corrected.
 This is a targeted check, not a full WCAG certification: it does not audit text in images, remote iframes, every syntax-highlight token or every possible interactive state.

 Validation also includes locked Jekyll build and doctor, JavaScript syntax and bundle regeneration, internal link/image checks, active navigation, keyboard Escape behaviour and the newsletter disclosure.
 No real booking or subscription is submitted.

+## Accelerator product page

+The Accelerator extends `.brand-page` with scoped `.accelerator-page` styles: a programme overview, clearly labeled November enrollment actions, eight session cards, architecture and lineage images, pricing, interest form and native FAQ disclosures.
+The layout collapses to a single column on narrow screens.
+Shared Poppins typography, charcoal text, warm panels, gold buttons and keyboard focus indicators are retained.
+MailerLite form `vD7GjT` is styled in its editor to match these tokens.

 ## References